NeggFriedRice/blipmail-bot/README.md

 **Long answer**: We get spammed on the daily with things we may not even really care about.
 Even after Google's lovely filtering, I still received 20 emails in the past day.
 Wouldn't it be great if we had someone or *something* read our emails for us?

-Instead of having to click through 20 emails, I now only need to read 20 short messages from ol' mate Blipmail Bot.
+Instead of having to click through 20 emails, now you only need to read 20 short messages from ol' mate Blipmail Bot.

 ## But how?